punitcse/project_management/README.md

 **Answer** No it should just look presentable.

+**Punit** Do we want project created and updated?
+**Answer** Yes, it would be nice, but dont need to show activity for that now.

 **Punit**  Let me just reiterate everything I understand and please correct me or add anything you find necessary.
 We want to build a project management system which has following capabilities:
-1. User can go to website they see a list of projects.
+1. User can go to website they see list of projects.
 2. Click on any project which show project name, description and current status.
 3. By default, the initial status will be pending.
 But user can change it to in progress, on hold or completed.
+They also have capability to update other field in the same form.
 4. User can also add a comment by adding their name and comment on the same project page.
 5. We show activity of project, when status is changed.
 6. Also list comments so recent comment shown first with their name.
 They cant edit or delete once comment is added.